256B.35 Personal allowance, persons in skilled nursing homes or intermediate care facilities.

 (c) The personal needs allowance shall be increased to include income garnished for child support under a court order, up to a maximum of $250 per month but only to the extent that the amount garnished is not deducted as a monthly allowance for children under section 256B.0575, paragraph (a), clause (5).

 Subd.
-2. Purpose for allowance.
-Neither the skilled nursing home, the intermediate care facility, the medical institution, nor the Department of Human Services shall withhold or deduct any amount of this allowance for any purpose contrary to this section.
+2. Neither the skilled nursing home, the intermediate care facility, the medical institution, nor the department of human services shall withhold or deduct any amount of this allowance for any purpose contrary to this section.

 Subd.
-3. Prohibition on commingling of funds.
-The nursing home may not commingle the patient's funds with nursing home funds or in any way use the funds for nursing home purposes.
+3. The nursing home may not commingle the patient's funds with nursing home funds or in any way use the funds for nursing home purposes.

 Subd.
-6. Civil action to recover damages.
-In addition to the remedies otherwise provided by law, any person injured by a violation of any of the provisions of this section, may bring a civil action and recover damages, together with costs and disbursements, including costs of investigation and reasonable attorney's fees, and receive other equitable relief as determined by the court.
+6. In addition to the remedies otherwise provided by law, any person injured by a violation of any of the provisions of this section, may bring a civil action and recover damages, together with costs and disbursements, including costs of investigation and reasonable attorney's fees, and receive other equitable relief as determined by the court.

 HIST: 1974 c 575 s 15; 1977 c 271 s 1,2; 1980 c 563 s 1; 1982 c 476 s 2; 1984 c 534 s 25; 1984 c 654 art 5 s 58; 1986 c 444; 1987 c 254 s 7; 1987 c 403 art 2 s 86,87; 1988 c 689 art 2 s 153; 1990 c 566 s 7; 1996 c 451 art 2 s 31

 * NOTE: The amendment to subdivision 1 by Laws 1996, chapter *451, article 2, section 31, is effective upon receipt of federal *approval, retroactive to January 1, 1996.
 Laws 1996, chapter *451, article 2, section 62.